 The Senior Judge Seminar II is a graded course intended to allow selected students who have excelled in the Senior Judge I seminar to work in greater depth with a Legal Practice professor in connection with the Legal Practice course.
 Each Legal Practice professor interviews, chooses and supervises the Senior Judge Seminar II students for the Legal Practice section taught by the professor.745 Sex Equality

 This course will examine the nature of legal remedies available to participants in amateur and professional sports and the degree to which anti-trust law and labor law may have a bearing on these arrangements.
-Constitutional and legal requirements with respect to drug testing, gender equity, academic autonomy, and related matters will also be discussed.747 Taxation of Individual Income
+Constitutional and legal requirements with respect to drug testing, gender equity, academic autonomy, and related matters will also be discussed.746 Tax of Financial Instruments

 This is the basic course in federal income taxation.
 It is a statutory course, and the principal source of law will be the Internal Revenue Code.
 The topics covered will include the definition of gross income and the determination of permissible deductions from gross income.
 The class will also analyze numerous Code provisions and doctrines that raise issues of tax timing (that is, in what year should a given item of income or a given deduction be taken into account) and income attribution (that is, to whom should a given item of income or a given deduction be attributed).
 The bulk of the course will be devoted to learning basic statutory analysis.
 In addition, however, the class will spend some time studying the policy rationales underlying the structure of the current federal income tax laws and will consider the pros and cons of alternative systems.
 This course is a prerequisite to a number of other courses, including Tax II, Partnership Tax, Business and Estate Planning, and International Tax.606 Transnational Law